Culture

 Kristen Faulkner

-Before she became a cyclist, the double Olympic gold medalist and US road-race champion worked in finance in Manhattan.
+Before she became a cyclist, the double Olympic gold medalist and US road race champion worked in finance in Manhattan.
 Kristen earned her bachelor’s degree in computer science at Harvard, where she competed on the university rowing team.
 She finished second in the world junior rowing championships, before moving to New York City to pursue her career with a venture capital firm.

 She missed team sports, so she went to a women’s introductory cycling clinic in Central Park.
 She enjoyed that enough to do a race and once she experienced how much strategy and tactical thinking cycling required, she knew it was the sport for her.

 With hard work and intelligence, she had made her childhood dream come true.
-Kristen was a gold medalist at the Olympic Games.
 She celebrated with her family and then turned her attention back to the track and her pursuit of excellence.
+A few days later, Kristen won her second Olympic gold medal with her teammates in the team pursuit.

 Lotta Henttala